 The best feedback is short, even less than a minute, given on the spot and it is specific.
 As a general rule, we’re a pretty straightforward company and we don’t go to extremes in sugarcoating what we say.
 That having been said, do pay some consideration to people’s feelings.
 We all have them.
 Praise in public, criticize in private.

-In Thinslices, learning is so important that we’ve taken the time to define some structure around it and have made the decision to invest (time & money) in it.
 We can’t function without deliberate learning.
 Without it, we don’t evolve as individuals, we don’t perform as teams, we don’t improve and we don’t innovate.

 Regardless of the level we are at or the particulars of the job we’re doing we all need to evolve.
 Our learning affects: